OGS-Digital-Service/find-services/index.md

     image: nygov-logo.png
 ---
 {% from './_includes/_components.njk' import question %}
-<section x-data="{ q1: '', q2: '', q3: ''}" class="flex flex-col items-center m-auto mt-8"> <!-- data wrap -->
+<section x-data="{ q1: '', q2: '', q3: ''}" class="flex flex-col items-center m-auto mt-8 pb-8"> <!-- data wrap -->
 <h1 class="nysds-text-36 font-extrabold mb-4 w-full text-center">Find Services</h1>

 {{
     question({
-        question:"This is the first question",
+        question:"This is a yes no question",
         qnum: "1",
         type: "boolean"
     })
 }}
 {{
     question({
-        question:"This is the second question",
+        question:"This is a question with currency input",
         qnum: "2",
         type: "currency"
     })
 }}
 {{
     question({
+        question:"This is a question with a number input",
+        qnum: "3",
+        type: "number"
+    })
+}}
+{{
+    question({
-        question:"This is the third question",
+        question:"This is a yes no question",
-        qnum: "3"
+        qnum: "4",
+        type: "boolean"
     })
 }}
 </section>